 03 of 11

 Eeeek!
 The last thing you probably want to see is a giant bug crawling along your vintage linens.
 But that's what makes this embroidery project so fun for Halloween!
 It's a subtle decoration that's unexpected.
 By stitching some creepy insects or a giant spider onto a table runner or placemat, you're sure to startle your guests.

-This project is part of the book Hoopla: The Art of Unexpected Embroidery and the PDF is shared as a special sneak peek into its pages.Continue to 4 of 11 below.
+This project is part of the book Hoopla: The Art of Unexpected Embroidery and the PDF is shared as an exclusive sneak peek.Continue to 4 of 11 below.

 04 of 11